isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-do-squirrels-carry-ticks.markdown

 slug: /do-squirrels-carry-ticks/
 lastmod: 2025-05-07T12:21:26+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
 Squirrels are part of the
 [bigger rodents family](https://pestpolicy.com/)
 .
 They are prone to pests and parasites but do squirrels carry ticks?
 **Do Squirrels Carry Ticks?
 Yes, squirrels can carry ticks, and they also carry other parasites like fleas and spread them to pets and also humans. **
 - **Among the most common ticks are the squirrel ticks.
-They are also likely to host ticks that cause Lyme disease.Â ** **Squirrels are known for their long fluffy tail as they invade cereals, nuts, and other foods from our homes.
+They are also likely to host ticks that cause Lyme disease. ** **Squirrels are known for their long fluffy tail as they invade cereals, nuts, and other foods from our homes.
 They bring harm by spreading diseases that are caused by ticks and fleas and other parasites.
 **
 [amazon bestseller="Best Squirrels Repellent" items="2" template="table"]